-The additional cost has been identified as a budget pressure in the Medium Term Financial Plan from 2012/13 onwards for three years.
+In terms of new budget provision, producing the suggested new plans is likely to cost in the region of £300,000 per year for the next three years.
+This cost has been identified as a budget pressure in the Medium Term Financial Plan from 2012/13 onwards for three years.
 Provision will also be needed to allow for the varying profile of costs throughout the period such as the high start-up costs of beginning evidence creation and the high final cost of the Planning Inspectorate's Public Examination costs.